k4yt3x/cs2024-ntl-freedrinks/README.md

 ## Instructions

-The binary `freedrink` is heavily obfuscated and requires a username and password for access.
-Your goal is to uncover both the username and password to retrieve the flag, formatted as `flag{...}`.
-While traditional methods are an option, feel free to explore alternative approaches to extract the flag.
+The binary `freedrink` is heavily obfuscated and guarded by a username and password.
+Your objective is to either recover the username and password or bypass the security measures altogether to access the flag, which is formatted as `flag{...}`.
+You're welcome to use any means necessary to achieve the extraction of the flag.